-Many medications for parkinsonism are aimed improving motor symptoms by raising levels of dopamine, replicating the effects of dopamine, or controlling levels of other neurotransmitters.
-Other medications are taken to treat psychotic symptoms or low blood pressure that leads to falls soon after standing.
+Many medications for parkinsonism are aimed at improving motor symptoms by raising levels of dopamine, replicating the effects of dopamine, or controlling levels of other neurotransmitters.
+Other medications are taken to treat side effects of Parksinson’s treatments, psychotic symptoms, or low blood pressure that leads to falls soon after standing.

 Most Parkinson’s medications need to be carefully timed on a daily schedule around meals, bedtime, and waking.
 Correctly timing medications ensures the most effectiveness, avoids “off” times when symptoms worsen, and avoids dangerous interactions with food or other medications.
 There are many mobile applications available to track medication timing.